 Summary: If you are looking for a fund with the safety of a US Government Bond Fund but with significantly more yield, then the Vanguard GNMA fund is worth a look.

-The downside is that when interest rates fall, the value of the fund does not rise as fast.
-The reason why is because of pre-payment risk.
+One downside is that when interest rates fall, the value of the fund may not rise, or rise as fast as other bond funds.
+This is because of pre-payment risk.
 When interest rates fall, homeowners often pay off their mortgages early in order to refinance at the lower rate.
+The issue of pre-payment risk is very complicated and counter-intuitive.
 You can learn more about this in our article on agency mortgage backed securities.

-Long-Term Performance: Excellent.
-The fund has outperformed the average intermediate term government bond fund over the last 5 and 10 year periods.
-Its performance is especially steller over the last 10 years, where it has outperformed by .84% on average per year.
+Long-Term Performance: The fund has outperformed the average intermediate term government bond fund over the last 5 and 10 year periods.
+Its performance is especially steller over the last 10 years, where it has outperformed by .91% on average per year.

 Returns Relative to Risk: Excellent The Vanguard GNMA fund invests primarily in government insured mortgages which have zero credit risk.
-With a duration of 3.64 the fund currently has only a moderate amount of interest rate risk.
+With a duration of 5.0 the fund currently has a medium mount of interest rate risk.
 However, it should be noted that if interest rates rise, the duration of the fund will increase because less borrowers will pre-pay their mortgages.
-Bottom line, the duration may underestimate the interest rate risk..
+Bottom line, the duration may underestimate the interest rate risk.

 Fees: Excellent The Vanguard GNMA Fund charges .21% in annual expenses.
 If you have $50,000 to invest, the annual expense ratio goes down to .11%.
 As with all funds at Vanguard, there is no load fees charged.
 You can learn more about bond mutual fund fees here.

-Manager Tenure: Excellent If you read the fund’s fact sheet, it may show that the fund’s manager Michael Garrett has only been with the fund since 2010.
+Manager Tenure: Not really applicable but there is one.
+If you read the fund’s fact sheet, it may show that the fund’s manager Michael Garrett has only been with the fund since 2010.
 Michael has been working with the fund since 1999.
 However, he left the fund briefly in 2009 to help oversee the Fed’s purchases of agency securities after the financial crisis, before returning to the fund in 2010.